the-citto/pyproject-base/README.md

     git clone --depth 1 file://<full>/<path>/<bare-repo-name>.git <new-project-name>

-(if wanted, double check with `git remote` for `origin`)

-detach the remote repo
+just detaching the remote repo leaves a shallow repo, so for lack of a more elegant way

     cd <new-project-name>
+    rm -rf .git
-    git remote remove origin
+    git init

+---

 add the remote repo for the new project